Pillar 4 of 4 / Updated May 2026

 TCG direct manufacturer procurement saves 15-35% on these line items through volume relationships.

-Section 4 · Tax Incentives & Cost Segregation
+Section 4 / Tax Incentives and Cost Segregation

-Tax Incentives, Cost Segregation, & Capital Efficiency Tools
+Tax Incentives, Cost Segregation, and Capital Efficiency Tools

 Federal and state tax incentives can move project economics by 5-20% on the right deals.
 The tools owners use most: cost segregation, bonus depreciation, Section 179D, Section 48 ITC, Opportunity Zones, NMTC, Historic Rehabilitation Tax Credits, and 1031 exchanges.
 Tax law has shifted materially in the last several years - current applicable rates and rules should always be confirmed with tax counsel for the placed-in-service year.